 - Regarding electronic devices (such as laptops, cell phones, etc.), please be respectful of your peers and your instructor and do not engage in activities that are unrelated to class.
 Such disruptions show a lack of professionalism and may affect your participation grade.

-University Policies (Including Academic Integrity, Disability Accommodations, Diversity, and Student Privacy)
+University Policies (Including Academic Integrity, Disability Accommodations, Diversity, Title IX, and Student Privacy)

 Include a statement about academic integrity within the context of your class, including consequences for violating the standards.
 The University Honor Code is upheld and supported by the Office for Academic Integrity.

 The following are sample statements about Academic Integrity shared by Mason faculty.
+Your goal should be to create a policy statement that is direct, specific, consistent, and equitable.
+If you are not sure about a policy, please contact the Office of Academic Integrity for advice.
 Feel free to adapt these statements for your syllabi as needed.

 - The integrity of the University community is affected by the individual choices made by each of us.
 Mason has an Honor Code with clear guidelines regarding academic integrity.
 Three fundamental and rather simple principles to follow at all times are that: (1) all work submitted be your own; (2) when using the work or ideas of others, including fellow students, give full credit through accurate citations; and (3) if you are uncertain about the ground rules on a particular assignment, ask for clarification.
 No grade is important enough to justify academic misconduct.
 Plagiarism means using the exact words, opinions, or factual information from another person without giving the person credit.
 Writers give credit through accepted documentation styles, such as parenthetical citation, footnotes, or endnotes.
 Paraphrased material must also be cited, using MLA or APA format.
 A simple listing of books or articles is not sufficient.
 Plagiarism is the equivalent of intellectual robbery and cannot be tolerated in the academic setting.
 If you have any doubts about what constitutes plagiarism, please see me.